ozaner/ozanerhansha.github.io-OLD/_posts/math/set-theory/00-0-0-relations.md

 A binary relation on two different sets $A$ and $B$ is called *heterogenous* when $A\not=B$ and *homogenous* when $A=B$.
 Homogenous relations are also called **relations on a set**.

 Below is a list of common classifications of binary relations based on what properties they satisfy.
 In all the definitions below we will assume $R=(A\times B,G)$ where $G\subseteq A\times B$:

+*The number of relations on a set of $n$ elements is given by $2^{n^2}$, which is sequence [A002416](https://oeis.org/A002416) on the OEIS.
+The number of relations in an $n$ element set that satisfy the properties below can also be found on the OEIS, though not all have closed formulae.*

 ### Uniqueness Properties